“This,” said Heloise to her cat, “is all your fault.”

 And with that, there was a great flash of light—greater than any Chaton had seen the ogress display before—that suddenly fizzled into nothing with a quiet pop, like a fire-cracker exploding.

-Ynez the ogress had become something that did not exist.
+Ynez the ogress had become flame without any fuel.

 Chaton looked around the room, flicked his tail, and purred, “Just as I thought.”
 Then the cat made himself comfortable on Ynez’ footrest and proceeded to give his tail a good washing.
 He still had a bit of work to do before his sweet mistress arrived, and he needed to look his best.